Subdimensional Entanglement Entropy: From Geometric-Topological Response to Mixed-State Holography: Transparent composite symmetries and mixed-state topological holography

+Remarkably, for SESs with nontrivial SEE ($\zeta(A)\!\neq\!0$), we find that they possess an exotic kind of symmetries, where the strong and weak symmetries form a composite: such composites are dubbed \textit{transparent composite symmetries} (TCS).
+In such a composite, the weak symmetries form t-patch operators~\cite{Chatterjee2023} of the strong symmetry transformations (see Sec.~\ref{sec:rev_of_tpatch} for a review), hence the terminology.
+As the algebra of t-patch operators can effectively encode data of topological orders, TCS surprisingly induces a kind of mixed state topological holography, that relates mixed state symmetries of lower dimensional subsystems and topological orders in higher dimensional total systems.

-In this section, we show that in a series of stabilizer states, there is a correspondence between the existence of subleading correction to SEE and the symmetries of SESs.
-Specifically, we find that in these stabilizer states, SESs with subleading correction to SEE are equipped strong and weak symmetries that satisfy weak symmetries form the t-patch operators of the strong symmetries.
-Such a structure composed of related strong and weak symmetries of a mixed state is dubbed a \textit{transparent composite symmetry} (TCS).
-We will use equation Eq.~\ref{eq:RDM} to exactly find the strong and weak symmetries of a series of SESs, and show that our results are consistent with Theorem~\ref{Theorem:strong_weak_stabilizers} in the main text.
-Note that SESs in various systems may be the same, and the difference between orders are reflected in the ways we choose the SES, such as requiring the SESs to satisfy certain geometric or topological constraints.
-Besides, in this paper, to avoid additional complexity from the derivation of t-patch operators, we only consider t-patch operators that have been obtained in Ref.~\cite{Chatterjee2023} up to an interchange of Pauli $X$ and $Z$ operators.
+In this section, we explicitly show the existence of TCS in a series of concrete SESs, utilizing results of t-patch operators associated with various symmetry transformations derived in Ref.~\cite{Chatterjee2023}.
+We use Eq.~\ref{eq:RDM}, the definition of reduced density matrices of stabilizer states, to explicitly find the strong and weak symmetries of SESs, and show that our results are consistent with \textbf{Theorem}~\ref{Theorem:strong_weak_stabilizers}.
+We notice that SESs in various subsystems may be the same, and the difference between orders are reflected in the partition generating the SES, such as requiring the SESs to satisfy certain geometric or topological constraints.
+In general, based on the explicit examples, we conjecture that the correspondence between nontrivial SEE and TCS extends to systems beyond stabilizer code constructions, which is further supported by the robustness of TCS demonstrated in Sec.~\ref{subsec:tpatch_robust}.